 Keyword Research is the heart of blogging.
 If you pick the right keyword you can succeed soon or later. and wise versa if you choose keywords without any research you may fail and all your efforts can be wasted.
 It may be a form of money it may be your precious time.

-Your keyword research strategy shouldn’t just revolve around picking keywords through competitor keyword research but go way beyond that, finding all the relevant keywords, performing keyword analysis, and then finalize the keywords which can make your website highly searchable to your target audience.
+Your keyword research strategy shouldn’t just revolve around picking keywords through competitor keyword research but go way beyond that, finding all the relevant keywords, performing keyword analysis, and then finalize the keywords which can make your blog post highly searchable to your target audience.

 As you read this guide further, you will get to learn some advanced keyword research strategies using Free and Paid Keyword tools.